SLink-Protocol/S-Link/docs/source/ltssm.rst

 more than one P state is requested (e.g. you have ``p1_req`` and ``p2_req`` asserted) the `lowest` power state is taken (P2 in this example).

-When a P State Request is seen, S-Link will continue to send any packet currently in flight, then, provided another packet does not need to start via ``tx_sop`` being asserted, S-Link will start to send P state request packets to the far side S-Link.
-The far-side will see these packets, and once it has finished sending any packets in-flight `and` it is not being requested to send another packet via it's ``tx_sop`` being asserted, it will proceed to begin sending P state request packets, mirroring the P State Request.
+When a P State Request is seen, S-Link will continue to send any packet currently in flight, then, provided another packet does not need to start via ``tx_sop`` being asserted, S-Link will start to send P state request OS's to the far side S-Link.
+The far-side will see these packets, and once it has finished sending any packets in-flight `and` it is not being requested to send another packet via it's ``tx_sop`` being asserted, it will proceed to begin sending P state request OS's, mirroring the P State Request.

-Once the request packets have been seen and sent on both sides of the S-Link, both sides will send a P State Start packet and the LTSSM for each S-Link controller will move to the requested power state.
+Once the request packets have been seen and sent on both sides of the S-Link, both sides will send a P State Start OS and the LTSSM for each S-Link controller will move to the requested power state.